Besançon Cathedral: Features

 To the left of the entrance is the tomb of Ferry Carondelet (1473-1528), a canon of Saint John and abbot of the abbey of Saint Columbanus in Montbenoît.
 The grave was made in Flanders c.
 1543 and the sculpture reflects influences from the Italian Renaissance.

 The eastern apse was rebuilt in 1730 on the site of the collapsed bell tower.
-It was decorated in the style associated with the period of Louis XV of France, using stucco, marble, and gilded wood.
+It was decorated in the Louis XV style, using stucco, marble, and gilded wood.
 The altar contained a copy of the Shroud of Turin; Besançon's shroud disappeared during the French Revolution.
 The apse contains paintings representing the passion and resurrection of Christ by Charles-Joseph Natoire, Jean François de Troy, and Charles-André van Loo.
 The floor of the apse is of marble and represents Jerusalem, together with the eight gates and four palaces mentioned respectively in the Old and New Testaments.
 The paintings by de Troy are The Martyrdom of Saint Stephen, Christ in the Garden of Olives, and Christ carrying the Cross.
 The paintings by Natoire are The removal of Christ's body from the cross and The placement of Christ's body in the tomb.
 The van Loo painting is The resurrection of Christ.

 The clock tower contains a notable astronomical clock with thousands of moving parts and several animated functions.

 There are several chapels off the nave on the north side.

 The first chapel was rebuilt in 1328 by John of Cicon in honor of St. Peter.
 In 1914, the chapel was dedicated to Saint Joseph.
 It holds a marble, eight-lobed, circular altar table known as the Rose of Saint John; it is a little over one meter in diameter.
 Pope Leon IX consecrated the altar in 1050, at which time it stood in St. Stephen's Cathedral, Besançon, which used to stand where part of the fortifications of the Citadel of Besançon now stand.
 In 1711 it was placed on the cathedral's great altar.
 Then in 1790 it was built into the wall of the apse.
 On 6 January 1898 it was moved to the baptistry chapel.

 The Eucharist Chapel contains the painting of Our Lady of the Jacobins, that Domenico Passignano (Domenico Cresti) painted in 1630.

 The next chapel dates to the second half of the 13th century, but received Gothic embellishments in the 17th century.
 It contains an unfinished alabaster Pietà, the Virgin of Pity, by Conrad Meit.
 He produced it in 1532 at the request of Margaret of Austria's chaplain, the Abbot Antoine de Montécut.
 The abbey of Saint Vincent de Besançon received it from the abbot and originally displayed it in a small chapel dedicated to Our Lady of Sorrows.